Wonderful Photos and Films from the Golden Age of BBC Radio (1922-1963)

 London Olympic Games 1948.
 A radio outside-broadcaster prepares his equipment.

-The popular radio and stage comedian Arthur Askey at the microphone at the EMI Studios in Abbey Road, north west London.
+The popular radio and stage comedian Arthur Askey at the microphone to sing ‘Ev’ry Piggy’s Got a Curly Tail’ at the EMI Studios in Abbey Road, north west London.

-From left to right: Fred Yule, Joan Harben, Hugh Morton, Lind Joyce, Tommy Handley, Diana Morrison, Derek Gyler, Hattie Jackes and Jack Train during rehearsals for the radio show “Itma” in London
+From left to right: Fred Yule, Joan Harben, Hugh Morton, Lind Joyce, Tommy Handley, Diana Morrison, Derek Gyler, Hattie Jackes and Jack Train during rehearsals for the radio show “ITMA” in London.
+The title ITMA (It’s That Man Again) referred to a contemporary phrase concerning the ever more frequent news-stories about Hitler in the lead up to the Second World War and specifically a headline in the Daily Express written by Bert Gunn.

-Tommy Handley and Hattie Jackes, during rehearsals for the radio show “Itma” in London.
+Tommy Handley and Hattie Jacques, during rehearsals for the radio show “ITMA” in London, 25th September 1947.
+Handley would die of a cerebral haemorrhage two years later.

-King Edward VIII tells Prime Minsiter Satnley baldwin that he intends to marry the American divorcee Wallace Simpson.
+King Edward VIII at the microphone after telling Prime Minsiter Satnley baldwin that he intends to marry the American divorcee Wallace Simpson in 1936.

 Microphone and umbrella in hand, Manchester born broadcaster Jessica Dunning makes an outside broadcast (from a position near Buckingham Palace) in an audition for commentators for the Coronation.
 It is thought women may be better able to handle some aspects of the day’s ceremonies.